Vegan Pumpkin Pie

 Common Mistakes

-• Overbaking – the center should still jiggle slightly; it’ll set as it cools
+• Overbaking – The center should still jiggle a little when you take it out

 What to Serve With